Better Gut Health,

 31 participants.
 94% positive impact

-94% of participants reported Redbloom helped ease digestive discomfort after meals.
-Moreover, they've noticed a positive impact on their gut, with regular and cleaner bowel movements the next day.
+94% of participants reported Redbloom helped ease digestive discomfort and flare-ups after spicy meals.
+Many also noticed a positive impact on their gut, with regular and cleaner bowel movements the next day.

 97% of participants reported Redbloom is the best medicine they've ever tasted